 Kombucha keeps growing in popularity, it can now be found at nearly every grocery store.
-In 2016 14 per cent was said to have tried kombucha but only a few years later, it is now a billion dollar industry.
+An estimated 14 per cent of U.S. consumers have tried kombucha in 2016, and just a few years later it is now a billion dollar industry.
 However, it’s still not commonly known what exactly the drink is, or how it is made.

 The history behind this drink dates as far back as 221 BC in China.
 The name kombucha is not recorded until 415 AD — when a Korean doctor named Kombu treated the Emperor of Japan with fermented “cha”, which means tea.